horovod/horovod/README.md

 Horovod is a distributed training framework for TensorFlow.
 The goal of Horovod is to make distributed Deep Learning fast and easy to use.

-# Why not traditional Distributed TensorFlow?
+## Why not traditional Distributed TensorFlow?

-The primary motivation for this project is to make it easy to take a single GPU TensorFlow program and successfully train it on many GPUs faster.
+The primary motivation for this project is to make it easy to take a single-GPU TensorFlow program and successfully train it on many GPUs faster.
 This has two aspects:

 1. How much modifications does one have to make to a program to make it distributed, and how easy is it to run it.